prsetiya/Clamav/Webex Connect Flows/v3.0/Template/Event Handling Workflows/README.md

 These event handling flows are media channel agnostic and if different handling is required for channels or assets, then one can deploy as many flows as per the use case.

 ### Routed Event flow
-* This workflow will be triggered when an agent is successfully assigned to a Task (typically after a Queue Task request and agent has accepted the task).
+* This workflow will be triggered when an agent is successfully assigned to a Task.
+The event for this workflow is 'Task Routed'.
+So once the task has been routed to the agent and the agent has accepted the task then this workflow will be triggered.

 #### When do you need Routed Event Flow ?

-* Routed event flow is needed when you want to do some customization once the task has been assigned to an agent.
+* Routed event flow is an optional flow .It is needed only when you want to do some customization like screen pop or http calls after the task has been assigned to an agent.

-#### Nodes of Routed Event Flow
+#### Start Node of Routed Event Flow

 <img width="800" alt="WxCC Task V2" src="TaskRouted.png">

 Under the configuration section , we can see the event selected is Task Routed so this flow will be triggered on the Task Routed event.
 We can use the available variables from the output variables section.

-If you want to run the Routed Event flow to run only for specific asset then we need to enable the conditions option and add condition to the "WxCC Task V2" Node.
+If you want to run the Routed Event flow to run only for specific asset or channel then we need to enable the conditions option and add condition to the "WxCC Task V2" Node.
-For enabling conditions please refer to the Conditions sections.
+For adding conditions please refer to the 'Adding Conditions In Flow' section.

+There is no restriction on the number of Routed Event Flow.
+You can add as many Routed Event Flow you need if different handling is required for each channel or asset.
+But in this case you need to specify condition for each flow.

 As webex.variables and webex.RequestBody are nested variables , we are assigning these to response and requestBody respectively so that we can use them further.